MicrosoftDX/DeviceSilhouette/README.md

 By using environment variables it is easy to create scripts for each of the environments that you wish to target.
 Running the script sets the environment variables for the deployment process to use.

 One potential issue with this approach is that the application configuration settings are visible in Service Fabric Explorer.
-If this is an issue then you probably want to encrypt the settings (as supported by Service Fabric using certificates)
+This may be something that you find useful, but if it is an issue then you probably want to encrypt the settings (as supported by Service Fabric using certificates)

 #### Implementation in code
 You can access the Service Fabric configuration through the `System.Fabric.ServiceContext` reference that is passed into your service factory (often just a delegate on the ServiceRuntime.RegisterServiceAsync call).